CTohQH/hotel-booking-system/README.md

 Steps:
 1. Navigate to the project directory
 -	Open command prompt
--	Use cd to navigate ‘SoftwareTestingAssignment’ directory
+-	Use cd to navigate ‘Hotel’ directory
--	cd path\to\SoftwareTestingAssignment
+-	cd path\to\Hotel

 2. Create the ‘build.gradle’ file
 -	Use text editor like notepad to create the ‘build.gradle’ file
 -	Write the below code in the ‘build.gradle’ file
--	After done enter the code, save the file in the ‘Assignment’ directory
+-	After done enter the code, save the file in the ‘Hotel’ directory
 3. Directory structure
--	Ensure the ‘SoftwareTestingAssignment’’ directory has the following structure
+-	Ensure the ‘Hotel’’ directory has the following structure
 -	Command for use check the project directory (dir build.gradle OR dir)
 4. Run Gradle command
 -	gradle build